-They played the Grand Ole Opry twice, in 1941 and in 1942, as part of Roy Hall and His Blue Ridge Entertainers.
-(They weren’t related to Roy.)
+(They played the Grand Ole Opry twice, in 1941 and in 1942, as part of the Blue Ridge Entertainers.)

-Just as their musical careers were beginning to take off, though, the brothers were drafted.
+But just as their musical careers were beginning to take off, the brothers were drafted.
 Saford was sent to North Africa and Europe, and Clayton was sent to the South Pacific.